johannschopplich/kirby-headless-starter/README.md

 ### Bearer Token

-If you prefer to use a token to secure your Kirby installation, set the environment variable `KIRBY_HEADLESS_API_TOKEN` with a token of your choice.
+It's recommended to secure your API with a token.
+To do so, set the environment variable `KIRBY_HEADLESS_API_TOKEN` with a token string of your choice.

-You will then have to provide the header `Bearer ${token}` with each request.
+You will then have to provide the HTTP header `Authentication: Bearer ${token}` with each request.

+> ℹ️ The internal `/api/kql` route will always enforce bearer token usage, unless you explicitly disable it in your config (see below).

 > ⚠️ Without a token your content will be publicly accessible by everyone – page data as well as the KQL endpoint.
 Be careful.